Jewish Federation Of Greater Metrowest Nj

 How does Jewish Federation Of Greater Metrowest Nj spend its money?

 Jewish Federation Of Greater Metrowest Nj directs 78% of its spending to programs and services.
-The remaining budget covers administration and fundraising costs.
+Fundraising costs 10%.
+This exceeds the 65% industry benchmark.

 Are donations to Jewish Federation Of Greater Metrowest Nj tax-deductible?